isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

 * i. e.g. dating agency arranged for a guy to meet a date
 * ii.
 Setting was a romantic dinner at a nice restaurant
 * * iii.
 But he showed up wearing slippers!
 * 1. Asked why he did not dress up for the occasion
-* 2. His reply – this is me, this is how I am
+* 2. His reply – this is me, this is how I am!
 * 3. After some tactful grooming advice, he made progress and learnt to keep a pair of shoes in the car, and put them on before dates
 * 4. The couple are now happily married
 * f.
 Also need to have realistic expectations
 * * i.
 Have to make an effort for the relationship to work
 * * ii.
 Easy to get carried away by romantic images in the movies
 * 1. Meet someone of your dreams, instantly fall madly in love, get married, live happily ever after
 * * iii.
 But we are ordinary people in real life
 * 1. May not have instant sparks on the first date
 * 2. But take time to discover the person for who he or she is, nurture the relationship, and love may blossom